techidaily/site-win11/source/_posts/a-slumberful-cycle-for-your-pcs-life.md

  Is your keyboard lacking a dedicated sleep button?
 Why not use the power button on your desktop or laptop to put Windows to sleep?
 To do so, you’ll have to access your PC’s power settings and configure the Power key to function as a Sleep key.
 Here's how to do it.

-1. Use one of the[many ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) to get the app open.
+1. Use one of the [many ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) to get the app open.
 2. Click the drop-down menu in the top right corner to select**Large icons** .
 3. Select**Power Options** .
 4. Click**Choose what the power buttons do** from the left sidebar.